Are Taylor and Joe still friends?

 The Truth

-Despite the rumors, sources close to Taylor and Joe have confirmed that they are still very much together and remain good friends.
-While they may not be as publicly affectionate as they once were, their relationship is said to be strong and supportive.
-Both Taylor and Joe have busy careers, and it’s natural for them to prioritize their work at times.
+Despite the rumors, sources close to Taylor and Joe have revealed that the couple is still going strong.
+While they may not be seen together as frequently as before, their busy careers have not affected their friendship.
+They continue to support each other’s endeavors and make time for each other whenever possible.

 FAQ